redolution/gekkoboot/README.md

 On Qoob SX, you will need to hold D-Pad left while turning the system on to boot into the "backup" BIOS, otherwise write protection will be enabled.
 This means that a DVD drive or a BBA is required to flash anyting to a Qoob SX.\
-If this is inconvenient, consider upgrading to PicoBoot.
+~~If this is inconvenient, consider upgrading to PicoBoot.~~ This will be improved in a future release.

 > [!TIP]
 > Alternatively, if gekkoboot is already installed, or you have access to another